 - 5 Things Chromebooks Can't Do in 2026 (And Workarounds for Each) January 4, 2026

-An honest look at what Chromebooks still can't do well in 2026, with practical workarounds and honest advice about when you should buy something else.
+A candid look at what Chromebooks still can't do well in 2026, with practical workarounds and clear advice about when you should buy something else.

 - The $499 Mac Killer: How DHH's Omarchy Turned Mini PCs Into Developer Workstations January 3, 2026